google/WebFundamentals/src/content/en/fundamentals/payments/deep-dive-into-payment-request.md

 `DOMException: The payment method is not supported`

 This shouldn't be a problem if you include 'basic-card' as a supported payment method.
-If, however, you only support a third party payment method, like Android Pay, there is a strong chance that it won't be supported by a browser that supports the Payment Request API.
+If, however, you only support a third party payment method, like Pay with Google, there is a strong chance that it won't be supported by a browser that supports the Payment Request API.

-**Third Party Payment Method Skipping the Payment Request UI** In the screenshot above you can see "Android Pay" as the pre-selected payment option.
-This has occurred because the example supports both Android Pay and basic cards.
-If you define Android Pay as your **only** payment method and the browser supports it, the browser can (and Chrome does, at the time of writing) skip the payment request UI altogether after the `show()` method is called.
-Users will be taken straight to the Android Pay app to complete the payment.
+**Third Party Payment Method Skipping the Payment Request UI** In the screenshot above you can see "Pay with Google" as the pre-selected payment option.
+This has occurred because the example supports both Pay with Google and basic cards.
+If you define Pay with Google as your **only** payment method and the browser supports it, the browser can (and Chrome does, at the time of writing) skip the payment request UI altogether after the `show()` method is called.
+Users will be taken straight to the Pay with Google app to complete the payment.

 ### Defining Payment Details